 The initial PHA's decision as to whether to accept late billing will be based on internal PHA factors, including the initial PHA's leasing or funding status.
-If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing 90 days of expiration of the PHA's voucher, it will contact the receiving PHA to by phone, fax, or email on the next business day.
-If the PHA reports that the family is not yet under HAP contract, the PHA will inform them the receiving PHA that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
-The PHA will send the receiving PHA a written confirmation of its decision by mail.
+If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.

-Among other considerations as to whether to accept late billing will be if the The PHA will allow an exception to this policy if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.
+Among other considerations as to whether to accept late billing will be if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.

-Monthly Billing Payments [24 CFR 982.355(e), Notice PIH 2012-422016-09]
+Monthly Billing Payments [24 CFR 982.355(e), Notice PIH 2016-09]